- Registration Information

 AAG 2023 Presidential Plenary and other high-profile sessions will be streamed live for all participants, and some will accommodate both in-person and virtual presenters.
 Most other sessions will be designated either virtual or in-person.
 Virtual offerings will offer greater access opportunities for students and those who are not able or willing to travel, especially from outside the United States.

-We invite you to organize and get involved in sessions, workshops, field trips, special events, and activities.
-Look for the call for papers and registration to open August 4.
-We look forward to seeing you virtually and in the Rocky Mountains.
+We invite you to organize and get involved in sessions, workshops, field trips, special events, and activities and we look forward to seeing you virtually and in the Rocky Mountains.

-In addition to visiting this page, watch for weekly annual meeting Geogram emails later in the summer and check Facebook and Twitter for meeting updates.
+In addition to visiting this page, watch for weekly annual meeting Geogram emails and check Facebook and Twitter for updates.